23 July 2021

 Upon successful completion of this module, students will:

-Understand why size matters in medical applications of nanotechnology; and understand the impact of the nanoscale on the laws of physics, and resulting effects on chemical and biological interactions
+Understand why size matters in medical applications of nanotechnology; including the impact of the nanoscale on the laws of physics, and resulting effects on chemical and biological interactions

 Understand how nanotechnology can be applied to clinical imaging modalities to increase sensitivity and specificity of: (i) magnetic resonance imaging, (ii) x-ray based imaging